SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 The DCAT-AP specification hints that these are *other identifiers*, additional secondary identifiers.

 Thirdly there are the RDF URIs.
 As many data catalogues exchange the catalogue content in RDF format, the datasets might get a URI assigned.
-This identifier may or may not included by the catalogue also as `dct:identifier` or `adms:identifier`.
+This identifier may or may not included by the catalogue as `dct:identifier` or `adms:identifier`.

 ### Application use case 1

-Deciding whether two datasets are the same based on the identifying information provided is thus a complicated algorithm, of which the success is uncertain.
+Deciding whether two datasets are the same based on the identifying information provided today is thus a complicated algorithm, of which the success is uncertain.

 ### Application use case 2